2-bithacker/Tesseract-Sauerbraten/README.md

 The only difference between this one and that one is that this one is updated to accomodate the latest packages.

+To download, run `git clone https://github.com/2-bithacker/Tesseract-Sauerbraten.git`

+That will download it.

 I have made this for linux, paricularly debian-based linux distros, but If you have windows or mac, you will have to build yourself some binaries.
 I do not know how to do it.
 If I did, I would include binaries for them too.
 You can probably look it up and find out how.

 You might not have to build binaries, as it comes with some pre-compiled.